-- Holds the lead responsibility for safeguarding and child protection (including lead responsibility for online safety) in the school, this responsibility is not able to be delegated. - Will have an "it could happen here" approach to safeguarding. - Will liaise with the local authority and work in partnership with other agencies in line with Working Together to Safeguard Children. - Will manage and submit a referral for a child if there are concerns about suspected harm or abuse, to the Surrey Multi-Agency Safeguarding Hub (SPA), and act as a point of contact and support for school staff.
-Referrals should be made safe and securely by email to csmash@surreycc.gov.uk using the Multi Agency Referral Form (MARF) urgent referrals should be made by telephone 0300 470 9100. - Will refer cases to the Channel programme where there is a radicalisation concern via the SPA and act as a point of contact and support for staff to discuss concerns. - Will refer cases where a crime may have been committed to the Police as required. - Will liaise with the "case manager" and Local Authority "Designated Officer" for child protection concerns in cases which concern a member of staff or a volunteer; and refer cases where a person is dismissed or left service due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency, as required. - Will follow DfE and KCSIE guidance 'Peer on Peer Abuse' when a concern is raised that there is an allegation of a pupil abusing another pupil within the school (see pages 34-37) - Be available during term time (during school hours) for staff in school to discuss any safeguarding concerns.
-Appropriate and adequate cover arrangements will be arranged by the DSL and the school leadership for any out of hours/term activities. - Act as a source of support and expertise in carrying out safeguarding duties for the whole school community. - Will encourages and promotes a culture of listening to children and taking account of their wishes and feelings, amongst all staff. - Will access training and support to ensure they have the knowledge and skills required to carry out the role.
+- Holds the lead responsibility for safeguarding and child protection (including lead responsibility for online safety) in the school; this responsibility is not able to be delegated. - Will have an "it could happen here" approach to safeguarding. - Will liaise with the local authority and work in partnership with other agencies in line with Working Together to Safeguard Children. - Will manage and submit a referral for a child if there are concerns about suspected harm or abuse, to the Surrey Children's Single Point of Access (C-SPA), and act as a point of contact and support for school staff.
+Referrals should be made safe and securely by email to cspa@surreycc.gov.uk using the Multi Agency Referral Form (MARF) urgent referrals should be made by telephone 0300 470 9100.
+If the referral is required to be made to another county, the DSL will follow that counties referral process. - Will refer cases to the Channel programme where there is a radicalisation concern via the C-SPA and act as a point of contact and support for staff to discuss concerns. - Will refer cases where a crime may have been committed to the Police as required. - Will liaise with the "case manager" and Local Authority "Designated Officer" for child protection concerns in cases which concern a member of staff or a volunteer; and refer cases where a person is dismissed or has left service due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency, as required. - Will follow DfE and KCSIE guidance on 'Child on Child Abuse' when a concern is raised that there is an allegation of a pupil abusing another pupil within the school (see pages 34-37) - Be available during term time (during school hours) for staff in school to discuss any safeguarding concerns.
+Appropriate and adequate cover arrangements will be arranged by the DSL and the school leadership for any out of hours/term activities. - Act as a source of support and expertise in carrying out safeguarding duties for the whole school community. - Will encourage and promote a culture of listening to children and taking account of their wishes and feelings, amongst all staff. - Will access training and support to ensure they have the knowledge and skills required to carry out the role.
 DSL training should be updated at least every two years and their knowledge and skills refreshed at regular intervals but at least annually. - Will have a secure working knowledge of SSCB procedures and understands the assessment process for providing early help and statutory intervention, including the local authority levels of need criteria and referral arrangements. - Will have a clear understanding of access and referral to the local early help offer and will support and advise members of staff where early help intervention is appropriate. - Will understand and support the school delivery with regards to the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation.